Aryalexa/42-b2bRoot/5-Script.md

 So let's gather all the information to show:

+> Idea: use as many extra terminals as you want to try the commands or edit the script using ssh.

 ##### 🔸 1.
 Your OS architecture and its kernel version
 The command `uname -a` gives us:
-- System Name: The name of the operating system.
+- System Kernel Name: The name of the operating system kernel (Linux)
 - Node Name: The network node (hostname) of the machine on the network.
 - Kernel Release: The release level of the operating system kernel.
+(6.1.0-18-amd64)
-- Kernel Version: The version of the operating system kernel.
+- Kernel Version: The version of the operating system kernel. (#1 SMP Debian 6.1.76-1 (2024-02-01))
-- Machine Hardware: The hardware type of the machine.
+- Machine Hardware: The hardware type of the machine. (x86_64)
+- Operating system name.
+(GNU/Linux)

 ##### 🔸 2.
 Number of physical cores
 See 3.
 ##### 🔸 3.
 Number of virtual cores
 For physical and virtual cores we can use the file `/proc/cpuinfo`.
 See the lines with "physical id" and "processor".
+There will be one line per core, so counting the lines with the keyword will give us the number of cores (`wc -l` word count command counts lines with option `-l`).
 ##### 🔸 4.
 Current RAM memory available in your server and its usage as a percentage
 Use `free` to show RAM data.
-See options `--mega`, `-h`, `-k`.
+See option `--mega`.
+Format: "Used/{Total}MB (percentage%)"
 ##### 🔸 5.
 Current memory available in your server and its usage as a percentage (disk)
 Use `df` to show disk data.
-See options `--total`, `-h`, `-k`.
+See option`--total`, `-h`.
+Format: "{Used}/{Total}GB (percentage%)"
 ##### 🔸 6.
 Current percentage of core/cpu load
 ```
 CPU_LOAD=$(top -bn1 | grep '^%Cpu' | xargs | awk '{printf("%.1f%%"), $2 + $4}')